DavidYummy/ClickChanger-spelling/README.md

 Some of next directions this is going, in no particular order

 * [WIP] CPAP support
-* Get to 1000+ toolcahanges without fail
+* Get to 1000+ toolchanges without fail
 * Beacon probe support

 ### Contributing